-We operate in a capital intensive industry.
-During the three months ended March 31, 2016, we had capital expenditures of \$198.8 million.
+We operate in a capital-intensive industry.
+We had capital expenditures of \$271.7 million during the six months ended June 30, 2017.
 Servicing our current and future customers requires that we incur significant operating expenses and continue to make significant capital expenditures and other investments, which are generally made in advance of the related revenues and without firm customer commitments.
-Ultimately the actual amount of our capital expenditures for 2016 and thereafter may vary materially and will depend on several factors.
+Ultimately the actual amount of our capital expenditures for 2017 and thereafter may vary materially and will depend on several factors.
 These factors include, among others, the amount, timing and implementation of our capital projects, including those under review and those not yet planned, the performance of our business, economic and market conditions, the cash needs and investment opportunities for the business, the need for additional capacity and facilities and the availability of cash flows from operations or financing.